sqweelygig/supercool-servers/README.md

-# An application to help inform the proactive cooling of server rooms
+# An application to steer the proactive cooling of server rooms

 Inspired by ["Batteries aren't the only way to store power.
 Here's another."](https://www.youtube.com/watch?v=0f9GpMWdvWI) from Technology Connections.